- Connected During COVID-19

 In sharing these factors as reasons why we are slow to gather in our buildings again, we hope to communicate to you and to our community that we love you.
 We are indeed eager to gather in our buildings again soon, and we commit to do so as soon and as safely as possible.
 We are continually evaluating the factors above as well as others that arise, and we are committed to providing any new updates on this page every week by 5 pm on Friday.

 In the meantime, let’s remember: MBC is not closed!
 We are absolutely open for business.
 The church is not a building, but a body of people committed to loving God and loving one another while spreading the good news of God’s love in the world around us.
 And a global pandemic cannot stop us from doing these things!
-In fact, we invite you to gather online with us in particular this Sunday, May 31, as we celebrate graduates, and then on Sunday, June 7, when we will share exciting plans that we believe God is leading us toward as a church in the years ahead.

 As we navigate all of these new challenges together, let us always be sensitive to differing levels of comfort among different people when making decisions about gathering together again.
 We will continually evaluate the options above as well as other options that might arise, and we will keep you up to date on this site regarding any further developments.

-We are encouraging groups across our church to consider alternate means for staying as biblically and closely connected to one another as possible during this time.
+We still encouraging groups across our church to consider any alternate means for staying as biblically and closely connected to one another as possible during this time.
 Go HERE for more detailed recommendations and resources for groups.
 In addition, we have compiled recommendations and resources for families, students, and children during this time.
 Check out our Resources for Parents and Children and A Simple Guide to Family Worship.

 In the midst of a global pandemic, we want to be a clear picture of God’s love across our city.
 One of the ways we can show God’s love is by participating in publicly endorsed strategies of containment, including social distancing.
 That’s why we’re not gathering together in person – because this is one of the best ways we can love others right now.
 At the same time, we don’t want to isolate people who are in need all around us.
 As a church together and as individual Christians, we want to care for others in any way that we can according to all the health and safety guidelines and recommendations made by government leaders and health professionals.